federicodotta/Java-Deserialization-Scanner/README.md

 Currently, the passive checks of the Java Deserialiation Scanner reported the presence of serialized Java objects in the HTTP requests (in raw format or encoded in Base64) and the active checks actively scan for the presence of weak deserialization functions in conjuction with the presence of the following weak libraries:

-1. Apache Commons Collections 3 (up to 3.2.1)
+1. Apache Commons Collections 3 (up to 3.2.1), with two different chains
-2. Apache Commons Collections 4 (up to 4.4.0)
+2. Apache Commons Collections 4 (up to 4.4.0), with two different chains
 3. Spring (up to 4.2.2)
+4. Java 6 and Java 7 (<= Jdk7u21) without any weak library

 In the test folder there are some simple Java server applications that can be used to test the plugin.
 Every application employ a different vulnerable Java library.

+With the new version is also possible to execute manual tests with custom insertion points (both using raw payloads or base64 encoded payloads) using a dedicated tab.

 # Author
 - Federico Dotta, Security Expert at @ Mediaservice.net